[5 Minute Read]

 Winner (For Cat5E 100 ft.Riser): Á La Carte

-Winner (For Other Lengths/Types): Data Drop in a Box
+Winner (For All Other Lengths/Types): Data Drop in a Box

-It’s pretty clear cut which product won in this face off.
+It’s pretty clear cut which product won in the data drop solution ultimate face off.
 In our opinion, the convenience and ease of pulling are well worth the couple of extra dollars if you need 100 ft. of Cat5E cable.
 If you want any other type of cable, then it isn’t even a comparison.
 Data Drop in a Box blows away all the other options by offering a variety of cable options in smaller increments.